nb312/NBKotlinUI/README.md

 # NBKotlinUI
 [![ui][uisvg]][ui]
-The UI util for kotlin in android .
+This util is for kotlin in android .
-# How to use this lib.
+# Start.
 ### 1. Add an URL of the repository
 In the build.gradle of the project root.Add this:
 ```gradle